guptam/kylo-docs-test/KyloDeploymentGuide.rst

 and NiFI are set to start after all of the services managed by Ambari start up.

-For starting and stopping the 3 data lake accelerator services there you can run the following scripts.
+For starting and stopping the 3 Kylo services there you can run the following scripts.

     /opt/thinkbig/start-thinkbig-apps.sh